-2022 SUVs ride smoother, better than ever
+New SUVs ride better than ever

-So which 2022 SUV rides the smoothest?
+Which 2022 midsize SUV rides the smoothest?

-Based on consumer advice groups and our own driving experiences, these are the top three-row SUVs for a smooth ride.
-Topping the list is the 2022 Kia Telluride.
-It checks off lots of boxes, but the ride is just superior to the others.
-Surprisingly, it is also the least expensive of the bunch, confounding the adage that money will buy you better.
-Also belying that is the cabin looks upscale, not cheap and plastic-y.
+2022 Kia Telluride: Topping the list is the 2022 Kia Telluride.
+It checks off many boxes, but the ride is superior to the others.
+Surprisingly, it’s also the least expensive of the bunch, confounding the adage that money will buy you better.
+Also belying that is the cabin — it looks upscale, not cheap and plasticky.